French Regulator Seeks To Ban Anonymous Crypto Coins

 China, bans all immutable and anonymous 'blockchains'.

 SHANGHAI (Reuters) - Chinese blockchain platforms will have to censor content, allow authorities access to stored data and check the identity of users under rules set out on Thursday by Beijing.
 The Cyberspace Administration of China (CAC) said that the regulations, which will come into force next month, will ?advance the industry?s healthy and orderly development.?
 China has cracked down on cryptocurrencies since 2017 when the government banned initial coin offerings and barred local cryptocurrency exchanges from operating domestically.
 Now blockchain platforms will be required to implement real-name registration for users via a national ID or telephone number, censor content and store user data.
-This information was retrieved by us on January 15, 2019 2:56 PM.
-Browse uk.reuters.com for more from this source.
+This post was first found by us on January 15, 2019 2:56 PM.
+Check out uk.reuters.com for additional posts.

 [Sven Edgreen - My Story] I d be very grateful if you d care to give your feedback to how YOU want to relate to products provenance and above all what type of facts are key to your purchase (when in store) >> 2min anonymous survey

 We aim at understanding consumer motivations and preferences in their interactions with products and the information they desire.
 This survey uses, as its context, an example of a moisturizer with a QR code that leads customers to a 'story' about its origins and supply chain.
-This item was first found by us on January 14, 2019 4:26 PM.
-Check out docs.google.com to find more similar content.
+This article was retrieved by us on January 14, 2019 4:26 PM.
+You may want to visit docs.google.com for more.

 China Cracks Down on Anonymity of Blockchain and Crypto Service Providers

 China has always been a very interesting region to keep an eye on when it comes to cryptocurrency.
 Unfortunately, that is not always for the right reasons either, which is what makes every bit of news a double-edged blade.
 In the latest ?publicity stunt?
 Chinese officials are now looking for ways to deanonymize cryptocurrency and blockchain service users.
 Over the past few years, it has become increasingly apparent China has no real love lost for cryptocurrencies.
 While the actual reason behind this particular stance is still rather unclear right now, Its local officials will continue to crack down on this type of activity for quite some time to come.
 Whereas Chinese exchanges were once the driving force of cryptocurrency trading, they have now become all but obsolete.
-This piece was retrieved by us on January 13, 2019 2:17 PM.
-Check out nulltx.com for complete listings from this source.
+This post was first found by us on January 13, 2019 2:17 PM.
+You may want to visit nulltx.com to find more similar content.

 China bans anonymity but is actually helping crypto adaption

 The best daily newsletter analyzing the crypto markets for investors.
 You will now receive updates at If you'd like, help spread the word about Off The Chain.
 Join thousands of others who receive this daily analysis of crypto markets & news in their inbox every morning - subscribe now.
 The Chinese Communist Party (CCP) is notorious for preventing their citizens from accessing certain information on the internet, while also policing the creation and dissemination of content by the same people.
 This has become known as ?the Great Firewall? and has a number of implications: Chinese citizens have very little access to information that goes against the beliefs or desires of the CCP.
 Many times this information would aid the population in forming diverse opinions, being educated on historical facts, or having a greater ability to communicate and/or coordinate resources in private.
-This information was discovered by us on January 11, 2019 5:38 PM.
-Have a look at offthechain.substack.com for complete listings from this source.
+This piece was obtained by us on January 11, 2019 5:38 PM.
+Browse offthechain.substack.com for additional posts.

 China Introduces New Anti-Anonymity Regulations for Blockchain-Related Companies

 China has introduced new guidelines seeking to eliminate anonymity in blockchain networks.
 China introduces new guidelines for blockchain startups, obliges them to require ID card or mobile number for user registration The Cyberspace Administration of China (CAC) has introduced new regulations for blockchain firms that are operating in the country.
 The announcement was published on the regulator?s website on Thursday, Jan.
 10. According to the CAC, the guidelines, which will come into force on Feb.
 15, were developed to contribute to the healthy development of the industry.
 The document describes the firms that are subject to regulations as websites or mobile apps that provide information and technical support to the public using blockchain technologies.
 As soon as the regulations come into power, they will be obliged to register their names, domains and server addresses at the CAC within 20 days.
-This item was discovered by us on January 11, 2019 2:56 AM.
-Visit cointelegraph.com to find more similar content.
+This post was retrieved by us on January 11, 2019 2:56 AM.
+You may want to visit cointelegraph.com for complete listings from this source.

 Anonymous Answers to Three Questions at Blockchain Connect Conference

 During the past year, many ambitious promises were made but never quite delivered.
 Many coins? price dropped.
 Roadmap deadlines pushed back.
 Investors have become much more cautious.
 Where is blockchain heading to?
 What are some of the questions that need to be answered now?
 We came up with 3 questions and interviewed some people from the speakers? list for our upcoming conference ?Blockchain Connect Conference 2019?.
 Since many of them are currently working in the blockchain industry, we decided to leave out their names.
 1. Will blockchain technology trigger an upgrade of hardware technology in the future?
-This data was discovered by us on January 10, 2019 8:10 AM.
-Browse hackernoon.com for more from this source.
+This publication was found by us on January 10, 2019 8:10 AM.
+Have a look at hackernoon.com for complete listings from this source.

 New Decentralized & Open Messaging Protocol: Status, Web3 Foundation & Validity Labs Announce Community Initiative to Upgrade the Whisper Anonymous Messaging Protocol